-I feel very lucky to be working in Te Pou and my work will be primarily in supporting existing project teams in ADOM, PRIMHD and talking therapies.
+I feel very lucky to be working in Te Pou amongst a highly skilled and experienced group of people.
 My work has always been with the end beneficiary (tangata whai ora) in mind and that is my primary driver.

 My Masters research (Solution Focused Brief Therapy) was into SFBT with clients diagnosed with moderate to enduring depression (using the Becks depression Inventory 2).
 As well as writing and publishing my dissertation I have also written a fair few other journal articles, chapters in books and a couple of books of my own; none are destined to be best sellers, though I am proud of them none the less.